Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Combined Analysis of and Data

 \subsubsection{Events ratio}

 The event ratio is given by,

 where the ratio is determined for $1.22 \le p_T \le 7$ GeV/c, for both central ($\vert y \vert \le 0.35$) and forward rapidity ($1.2 \le \vert y\vert \le 2.2$) regions.

 The model values for the ratio $N_{\phi}/(N_{\om} + N_{\rho})$ are listed in Table~\ref{tab:ratio} for central as well as forward rapidity regions.
-The ratio was determined as $0.43$ in the central region, on the average, whereas it was found to be $0.35$ in the forward rapidity region.
+The ratio was determined as $0.40$ in the central region, on the average, whereas it was found to be $0.30$ in the forward rapidity region.
 The ratio for both central and forward rapidity regions are in agreement with the data value of $0.390 \pm 0.021$ (stat) $\pm 0.035$ (sys) since the data have large statistical and systematical uncertainitites.
 However, the detailed $p_T$ dependence is not correctly reproduced, especially for forward rapidities, as can be seen from Fig.~\ref{fig:ratio}.
 This is a reflection of the slower fall with increasing rapidity $\vert y \vert$ in $(\rho + \omega)$ as discussed earlier and shown in Fig.~\ref{fig:rapidity}.
 With more data, presumably, the fits in this sector can be improved in the future.

-The $\chi^2$ values obtained from fits to both $\om$ and $\phi$ mesons in the central rapidity region and their branching fraction-weighted ratios in the forward rapidity region are given in Table~\ref{tab:chi2}.
-The model provides reasonable fits to the parameters with reduced error bars with a $\chi^2 = 50.5$ for 22 parameters and 24 degrees of freedom for hadroproduction and $\chi^2 = 13.86$ for $5$ degrees of freedom for event ratio of $p\,p$ data.
-Apart from individual values, an overall $\chi^2$ of $88.38$ is obtained from the combined $e^+\,e^-$ and $p\,p$ (hadroproduction in the central and ratios in the forward rapidity) data with $73$ degrees of freedom (95 data points and 22 fit parameters) which is pretty good, and reflects the consistency and efficacy of the model.
+The $\chi^2$ values obtained from fits to K$^*$, $\om$ and $\phi$ mesons in the central rapidity region and the branching fraction-weighted ratios in the forward rapidity region of $(\rho+\omega)/\phi$ are given in Table~\ref{tab:chi2}.
+The model provides reasonable fits to the parameters with reduced error bars with a $\chi^2 = 65$ for 70 data points excluding the ratio.
+Apart from individual values, an overall $\chi^2$ of $83$ is obtained from the combined $e^+\,e^-$ and $p\,p$ (hadroproduction in the central region excluding LHC data with $p_T < 2$ GeV) data with 114 data points, 23 fit parameters and hence $91$ degrees of freedom, which is pretty good, and reflects the consistency and efficacy of the model.